inspec/inspec-aws/docs-chef-io/content/aws_security_group.md

 end
 ```

-    # Ensure you have a Security Group with a specific name.
-Names are
+Ensure you have a security group with a specific name.
-    # unique within a VPC but not across VPCs.
+Names are unique within a VPC but not across VPCs.
-    # Using only Group returns an error if multiple SGs match.
+Using only group returns an error if multiple security groups match.

 ```ruby
 describe aws_security_group(group_name: 'my-group') do